 Accredited courses from leading Australian universities, TAFEs and colleges

-Australia offers 40 online uni courses courses in 2026, ranging from Short Courses to Master's Degree.
+Australia offers 20 online uni courses courses in 2026, ranging from Short Courses to Master's Degree.
 You can study online uni courses fully online or on-campus through registered RTOs, TAFEs, and universities.
-Courses typically take 1 month to 6 years to complete.
-Graduates commonly move into roles such as Project Administrator or Project Manager, and some courses may be eligible for VET Student Loans or state-subsidised funding.
+Courses typically take 1 month to 3.5 years to complete.
+Graduates can progress into roles such as Business Analyst, Project Analyst, Project Coordinator or Project Leader in Australian organisations.

 Displaying 20 of 20 courses